-The second stage is ‘Awareness of One Fundamental Problem’.
-My own transition from Stage 1 to Stage 2 was to do with peak oil and the use of alternative fuels.
-Somewhere around the year 2008 I read an article in a chemical engineering journal to do with the use of ethanol as a biofuel (unfortunately, I do not recall who wrote the article or when it was published, so I cannot provide a citation).
+My transition from Stage 1 to Stage 2 was to do with of alternative fuels to replace oil and other fossil fuels.
+Around the year 2008 I read an article in a chemical engineering journal to do with the use of ethanol as a biofuel (unfortunately, I do not recall who wrote the article or when it was published, so I cannot provide a citation).
 The article described the then relatively new concept of converting corn (maize) into ethanol which could be added to gasoline, thereby reducing the need for imported oil.

 What was striking about the article was its tone of surprise.
-Having explained the chemical process, the author looked at what we now call Energy Returned on Energy Invested (a term that is described in Chapter 2: Predicaments and Opportunities of the book Technology for a Changing Climate).
-He evaluated the overall system in terms of net energy.
-He found that the energy needed to manufacture ethanol is almost a great as the energy that the ethanol provides when used as a fuel.
+Having explained the chemical process, the author looked at what we now call Energy Returned on Energy Invested (ERoEI).
+He evaluated the overall system in terms of net energy and found that the energy needed to manufacture ethanol is almost a great as the energy that the ethanol provides when used as a fuel.
 It was as if the author had started a straightforward journey to a known destination, but had somehow been sidetracked into unexpected territory.

 Matthew Simmons (1943-2010)